 Laminate roller. (optional)

-An indepth look at the basic tools we need to repair fibreglass.
+An indepth look at the basic tools we need to repair fiberglass.

-If we have not done fibreglass repair work before we usually ask ourselves, apart from how to repair fiberglass and that is "what tools do I need and is there anything special for Fiberglass repair tools?”
+If we have not done fibreglass repair work before we usually ask ourselves, apart from how to repair fiberglass and that is “what tools do I need and is there anything special for Fiberglass repair tools?”

 So, we have our fiberglass item that needs repair and have found a suitable location to do the job.